Archive by Author

 MELODY AT CENTER OF SEICENTO FOUNDER’S FINAL CONCERT

-Guest harpsichordist joins baroque vocal ensemble A preview by Kelly Dean Hansen, April 1, 2024 Evanne Browne started the Boulder-based Seicento Baroque Ensemble in 2011 to share her passion for […]
+Guest harpsichordist joins baroque vocal ensemble A preview by Kelly Dean Hansen, April 1, 2024 Evanne Browne started the Boulder-based Seicento Baroque Ensemble in 2011 to share her passion for the often-neglected music of the 17th Century.
+She explains that this is beautiful music audiences will not hear elsewhere, performed in a historically informed way […]

 0 Comments Read more »